How to Answer Questions From Investors. 10 top tips

 Never miss this opportunity to reinforce your important messages while also showing that you have listened to what the other person has said.
 Even a strong 30-second summary at the end will show that you have listened.
 This can also highlight what they need to hear.

 The bumbling detective always finished his interview with a suspect and, as he walked away, would say “Just, one more thing….’
 With that one line he caught the suspect off guard and got the information he needed.

 We’d be happy to discuss ways we can help you.
-You’ll find that working with our experts is a surprisingly small investment that can deliver amazingly high returns.
+For example, we run extensive investor Q&A session to build skills and increase confidence.
+You’ll find that working with our experts is a small investment that can deliver amazingly high returns.

 To discuss how you can improve your next investor question session, please call Louise Angus on 020 7018 0922 or email email@example.com.

 About Benjamin Ball Associates